8 Root Vegetables That Are Full Of Good Carbs

 Last Updated on:

-Root vegetables are the edible starchy tubers that are grown underground.
+Root vegetables are the edible starchy tubers that are grown below ground.
 They are colorful, full of powerful antioxidants, fiber, and beneficial vitamins.
 However, root vegetables are often wrongly labeled as “high carb” and often mistakenly avoided.
-There are lots of varieties of root vegetables, onion, garlic, sweet potatoes, to name a few.
-But today, let me share the nutritional values of 8 root vegetables that are traditionally used as a vegetable and coincidentally low in carbs.
+There are lots of varieties of root vegetables; onion, garlic, sweet potatoes, to name a few.
+But today, let me share the nutritional values of 8 low-carb root vegetables that are traditionally used as a vegetable and coincidentally, also low in carbohydrates.

 Root Vegetables Nutrition Poster